 Email retention and classification (public, private, or protected) requirements are based on the information contained in emails and as defined by university policies, federal and state laws and regulations, contracts and other legal arrangements.

-Destruction of emails shall be in compliance with the records retention schedule) (https://recordsmanagement.fsu.edu/records-schedule) and other applicable rules and regulations associated with research grants, etc.
+Destruction of emails shall be in compliance with the records retention schedule (https://recordsmanagement.fsu.edu/records-schedule) and other applicable rules and regulations associated with research grants, etc.

 G. Implementation